pydoit/doit/doc/tasks.rst

 -------

 By default when you run `doit` only the task name is printed out on the output.
-You can customize the output passing a "title" function to the task:
+You can customize the output passing a ``title`` function to the task:

 .. literalinclude:: samples/title.py